Indian Regional Navigation Satellite System

-Indian Regional Navigation Satellite System (IRNSS), with an operational name of NavIC (acronym for Navigation with Indian Constellation; also, ISO 'sailor' or 'navigator' in Indian languages), is an autonomous regional satellite navigation system that provides accurate real-time positioning and timing services.
-It covers India and a region extending 1500 km around it, with plans for further extension up to 3000 km.
+Indian Regional Navigation Satellite System (IRNSS), with an operational name of NavIC (acronym for Navigation with Indian Constellation; also, ISO 'sailor' or 'navigator' in Indian languages), is an autonomous regional satellite navigation system that provides accurate real-time positioning, velocity and timing (PVT) services.
+It covers India and a region extending 1500 km around it, with plans for further extension up to 3000 km with 10-20 m position accuracy and 40ns time accuracy.
 An extended service area lies between the primary service area and a rectangle area enclosed by the 30th parallel south to the 50th parallel north and the 30th meridian east to the 130th meridian east, 1500–6000 km beyond borders where some of the NavIC satellites are visible but the position is not always computable with assured accuracy.
-The system currently consists of a constellation of eight satellites, with two additional satellites on ground as stand-by.